Mary Allen West: Journalist and editor

 While she was State president of the WCTU, she was often called upon to "help out" in the editorial labors of Mary Bannister Willard, the editor of the Union Signal, published in Chicago.
 Later, it was merged with Our Union, becoming the Union Signal, under the editorship of Willard.
 During this time, she also served as the superintendent of the Training School for Temperance Workers, Illinois State Superintendent of Temperance in Schools of Higher Education, as well as Stockholder, Director, and Secretary of the Woman's Publication Association.

-Before Willard went to Germany to reside, West removed to Chicago, and accepted the position of editor-in-chief, with Mrs. Elizabeth Wheeler Andrew as her assistant.
-As editor of that paper, the organ of the national and the world's Woman's Christian Temperance Union, her responsibilities were immense, but they were carried well.
-She met the demands of her enormous constituency in a remarkable degree.
-A paper having a circulation of nearly 100,000 women, needed judicious and strong, as well as thorough and comprehensive, editing.
-This the Union Signal had, and the women of the WCTU repeatedly, in the most emphatic manner, endorsed West's policy and conduct of the paper.
+Before Willard went to Germany to reside, West removed to Chicago, and accepted the position of editor-in-chief of the Union Signal, with Elizabeth Wheeler Andrew as her assistant.
+As editor of that paper, the organ of the national and the world's Woman's Christian Temperance Union, West had great responsibilities.
+The paper had a circulation of nearly 100,000 women.
+The women of the WCTU repeatedly endorsed West's policy and conduct of the paper.

 Illinois Woman's Press Association

-Soon after she went to Chicago to reside, some Chicago women, both writers and publishers, organized the Illinois Woman's Press Association.
-Its avowed purpose was to provide a means of communication between woman writers, and to secure the benefits resulting from organized effort West was made president, and is now filling the position for the fifth consecutive annual term.
-Her work in that sphere has been a unifying one.
-She has brought into harmony many conflicting elements, and has helped to carry the association through the perils which always beset the early years of an organization.
-She has been a wise and practical leader, inaugurating effective branches of work, which have been of great value to the association.
+After moving to Chicago, West became involved with the newly organized Illinois Woman's Press Association.
+She served five consecutive terms as its president, guiding the organization through its early years and establishing several new operational branches.